 We are originally from Texas so it was no surprise that Texas made the list.
 The kids have been all over Texas and they recommend eating lots of Tex-Mex food and visiting the following cities: Dallas/Fort Worth, Austin, San Antonio, and Corpus Christi.

 San Antonio has a ton of stuff for families to do.
 Here you will find a massive zoo, Fiesta Texas theme park, the famous San Antonio River Walk, and just outside of town is Schlitterbahn the #1 water park in the world.
-When visiting plan at least one full day at Schlitterbahn, half a day at the river walk, and float the Comel river.
-Our favorite restaurants in San Antonio currently are: Ocho, Toro Kitchen + Bar, and Rita’s on the River.
+When visiting plan at least one full day at Schlitterbahn, half a day at the river walk, and float the Comal river.
+Our favorite restaurants in San Antonio currently are Ocho, Toro Kitchen + Bar, and Rita’s on the River.

-In San Antonio I recommend staying at Hotel Emma.
+In San Antonio, I recommend staying at Hotel Emma.

 Plan your entire trip with our San Antonio Travel Guide.

 The Dallas, Fort Worth area is packed with stuff to do for families.
 Over in Fort Worth will love the rodeo at the stockyards.
 Be sure to go when they have bull riding.
-Also found in the stockyards is a fun maze and Texas themed shopping.
+Also found in the stockyards is a fun maze and Texas-themed shopping.
 Plus, they do a daily cattle drive.
 Our favorite restaurants in Dallas include Meso Maya for dinner and El Jordan Cafe for breakfast.
 Just north of Dallas is Addison, TX which is jammed packed with great restaurants.

 Honduras is easily one of our top vacations, according to me.
-Unfortunately the kids remember very little of the trip.
+Unfortunately, the kids remember very little of the trip.
 I recommend going to Roatan and Copan.
 These two places are no where near each other and two extremely different experiences.
 What they do have in common is affordability!

 Roatan is one of the Bay Islands and along the 2nd best barrier reef in the world.
 The reef is near the shoreline making it extremely easy for kids to snorkel.
 Jonah was 4 when we visited and he was able to snorkel.
-Also fun here is zip lining and paddle boarding.
+Also fun here is zip lining and paddleboarding.

 Copan is a Honduran city that borders Guatemala.
-Here you can go horseback riding up a mountain, go zip lining on one of the longest zip lines in the world, and visit an incredible hot springs.
+Here you can go horseback riding up a mountain, go zip lining on one of the longest zip lines in the world, and visit an incredible hot spring.

 15. Panama City Beach

 Another family favorite in Florida is Panama City Beach.
 The beach has soft, powdery, white sand.
 It isn’t as big as many of the beach towns, but that doesn’t mean there isn’t a lot to do.
-Go mini golfing and go-carting, spend the day at the beach, or shop around at Pier Park.
+Go mini-golfing and go-carting, spend the day at the beach, or shop around at Pier Park.
 Spend one day bopping around Scenic 30A, where you will find tiny beach towns like Seaside or Rosemary.
 Renting some bicycles is a perfect way to explore this area.
 Another interesting spot worth venturing out to is Sandestin’s Baytowne Wharf.
-Here, families can indulge in boutique shopping, zip lining, ropes courses, an arcade, and unique eateries.
+Here, families can indulge in boutique shopping, zip-lining, ropes courses, an arcade, and unique eateries.

 Use our Panama City Beach travel guide to plan your entire vacation.

 So, there you have it, the best of the best family travel locations.
-There are hundreds of other places that could have made the list, but didn’t.
+There are hundreds of other places that could have made the list but didn’t.
 These were ones that just barely missed making our list: Las Vegas, Bavarian Alps in Germany, Paris, and house boating on Lake Shuswap in British Columbia.
-Like Honduras my kids do not even remember house boating up in Canada, but if they did (well not Jonah, he had yet to be born), I am sure it would have made it on to the list.
+Like Honduras, my kids do not even remember house boating up in Canada, but if they did (well not Jonah, he had yet to be born), I am sure it would have made it onto the list.

-Where are your kids favorite places to go for a vacation?
 Where are your favorite places to take your kids on vacation?
 We are always taking recommendations and planning our next family vacations.
 Yes, plural.
 Why take just one vacation?
 I think you should take as many as possible, big trips, weekend getaways, family reunions, you name it.
 These are all opportunities to have fun, spend time together and make the most memories possible.
 And don’t delay.
 Noah’s a high school senior and he’s about to move on with his life.
 (Oregon State University #Bragging) And y’all, I straight up ran out of time with him.
 You will run out of time, so make today count.